 Notwithstanding the limitations on West LB’s and ENA’s respective rights of assignment and delegation under Section 7.2 and without limiting such rights, West LB and ENA each may assign their respective rights, and delegate their respective obligations, in whole or in part, under this Agreement to any permitted assignee under Section 7.2 and/or to CCSI; provided, no such assignment shall assign rights under Section 7.2(ii) – (vi) to CCSI.
 The assumption by a permitted assignee under Section 7.2 or CCSI of the obligations under this Agreement so delegated to it shall relieve the assignor from the obligation assumed.
 Following the vesting of the credit rights under Section 4.3 in CCSI, GE acknowledges and agrees that CCSI may from time to time and in one or more assignments, assign any or all of such rights under Section 4.3 vested in it to ENA or any Affiliate of ENA, or to any purchaser of XONON System-equipped GE turbines from GE or any Affiliate of GE that is not a direct competitor of GE or any such GE Affiliate in the turbine manufacturing business, or to any financial institution or other entity controlled directly or indirectly by such institution with whom such purchaser has contracted in connection with its purchase of XONON System-equipped turbines from GE.

 4.6 If at any time after the execution date of this Agreement and upon either GE’s or ENA’s request, ENA agrees, and GE agrees to cause its affiliate GEII to agree, to negotiate in good faith a Long Term Service Agreement providing for maintenance and servicing by GEII of any XONON System-equipped Equipment over an extended term (the “LTSA”).
-The intent of the LTSA will be to structure, to the extent commercially practicable, the payment and pricing provisions to ensure that the total life-cycle cost of purchasing, installing, operating and maintaining Equipment utilizing the XONON System will be no higher than for Equipment utilizing traditional DLN/SCR technology, considering all cost benefits and detriments and other factors considered by either party to be pertinent (including but not limited to cost of ammonia, catalyst replacement (parts, labor and downtime), plant output (as affected by back pressure and the absence of duct burners), insurance issues, cost of money, cost of emissions credits and length of life cycle).
+The intent of the LTSA will be to structure, to the extent commercially practicable, the payment and pricing provisions to ensure that the total life-cycle cost of purchasing, installing, operating and maintaining Equipment utilizing the XONON System will be no higher than for Equipment utilizing traditional DLN/SCR technology, considering all cost benefits and detriments and other factors considered by either party to be pertinent including, but not limited to, cost of ammonia, catalyst replacement, parts, labor and downtime, plant output (as affected by back pressure and the absence of duct burners), insurance issues, cost of money, cost of emissions credits and length of life cycle.

 4.7 Notwithstanding any other provision of this Agreement, the termination of the Turbine Contract or any other agreement between West LB and GE shall not effect a termination of this Agreement.